Last updated: January 1, 2023

 ZMap can also be used to scan specific subnets.
 For example, to scan only 10.0.0.0/8 and 192.168.0.0/16 on port 80, enter the following command:

-To have other examples of use and to master Zmap well, take a look at thea documentation !
-And to download and install Zmap, it's by HERE.
+For other examples of use and to master Zmap, take a look at thea documentation !
+And to download and install Zmap, go to HERE.